 Our approach emphasizes trauma-informed, evidence-based and informed therapies, parenting education, and comprehensive support services in a nurturing environment that addresses the special needs of poor, disadvantaged and homeless families.
 Where the parent-child bond has been disrupted by trauma, mental health issues, substance abuse histories or other challenges, parents and children will have the opportunity to participate together in parent-child dyadic therapy to support the mother’s and child’s healing and allow for building healthy bonds of attachment and loving communication.
-All parents and caregivers will be offered nurturing parenting classes that teach appropriate developmental milestones for children, signs of trauma and ways to support healing and healthy attachments, and non-physical forms of discipline, among other things.
+All parents and caregivers are offered nurturing parenting classes that teach appropriate developmental milestones for children, signs of trauma and ways to support healing and healthy attachments, and non-physical forms of discipline, among other things.
 Assessments offer the opportunity for early detection and linkages to critical supports for children with special learning or developmental challenges.
 This level of mental health treatment, prevention and promotion is typically not available to low-income and homeless mothers and children on a timely basis or at all.
-The Children’s Wellness Center will include an interactive, nurturing and supportive daycare that serves up to 75 infants, toddlers and pre-school age children at a time from Lotus House and our surrounding neighborhood of Overtown.
+The Children’s Wellness Center includes an interactive, nurturing and supportive daycare that serves up to 48 infants, toddlers and pre-school age children at a time from Lotus House and our surrounding neighborhood of Overtown.

 In this groundbreaking work, we recognize that every aspect of a child’s experience in the Micky and Madeleine Arison Family Foundation Children’s Wellness Center and throughout the Village, from therapeutic care and education to the physical space and its contents, are integral to children’s wellbeing and offer opportunities for healing, growth, exploration, discovery, interaction and problem solving.